moose-code/savingsgame/README.md

+# Its up to you now

+We have created the basics of the game in the stream https://www.twitch.tv/moose_code

+Now its up to you to implement the withdraw function so all the tests pass!
+Please go ahead and give it a bash and open a pull request!

+Chat to us on the wildcards telegram https://t.me/wildcardsworld if you need help or have any questions.

 # Welcome to the game of savings

 Game of savings is a simple smart contract that helps users learn some of the most important concepts of developing in Solidity, to deploy awesome and safe smart contracts.